lixuanlinjam/pycounts_llx98/README.md

 ## License

-`pycounts` was created by Tomas Beuzen.
+`pycounts_llx98` was created by Lixuan Lin.
 It is licensed under the terms of the MIT license.

 ## Credits